mythril-forge/homebrew-classes/paladin/paladin-divine-concentration.md

 ## Divine Concentration
-Starting at 3rd level, you can concentrate on up to three paladin spells at a time.
+Starting at 3rd level, you can concentrate on up to two paladin spells at a time.
+You can end concentration on a paladin spell at any time (no action required).
+If you lose concentration on a spell in any other way, you lose concentration on all active paladin spells.
+You lose concentration on all active paladin spells if you cast a spell that requires concentration but is not on the paladin spell list.

+At 7th level, you can concentrate on up to three paladin spells at a time.

 <!--